-These spell trouble for anyone on a diet - they are far too good to stop at just the one!
+These spell trouble for anyone on a diet, because they're far too good to stop eating after just the one!

-They can be made to be chewy in the middle, or perfectly crisp all the way through, depending on how long you bake them for.
+They can be baked until chewy in the middle, or perfectly crisp all the way through, depending on your personal preference – you simply need to adjust how long you bake them for.
 I bake mine for 10 minutes, after which they might seem underdone – but I promise they'll firm up.
 After 12 minutes, they're still a little chewy after cooling, while after 13-14 minutes, they're crisp and dunkable.

-A pinch of sea salt is compulsory to add the sweet and saltiness and really brings out the flavour of the dark chocolate.
-Talking of which, buy the best quality you can afford with 70% or more cacao.
+A pinch of sea salt is compulsory to add the sweet and saltiness – it also really brings out the flavour of the dark chocolate.
+Speaking of which, I recommend you buy the best-quality chocolate you can afford, with 70% or more cacao.
 If you prefer a regular choc-chip cookie, simply swap the cacao powder for more flour.

 I haven't tested these using a gluten-free flour blend, but I see no reason these wouldn't work.
 I recommend adding an extra 1-2 tbsp milk to the mixture, then see how you go.

 makes approx 18